-6. CONCLUSIONS
+5. CONCLUSIONS

-This paper considered the estimation of parameters for the friction stir welding (FSW) of an aluminum AA2195-T8 plate.
-The estimation was carried out by means of an optimization problem, in which the objective function corresponded to a measure of the error between the numerically-measured temperatures and the temperatures computed for each estimated value of the heat source, and unknown heat transfer coefficients.
-The time-dependent temperature distribution on the plate was determined by the solution of the three-dimensional transient state diffusion equation, which was solved by the control-volume method.
-The minimization of the objective function was accomplished with the aid of the Generalized Extremal Optimization (GEO) algorithm, an evolutionary method that can deal with virtually any type of optimization problem.
-The estimation of the heat source input in the tool shoulder, the heat transfer coefficient between the plate and the base, and the convective heat transfer coefficient was carried out from the measurement of several temperatures located on the top and bottom surfaces of the plate.
-To simulate real-data measurements, the temperature inputs, obtained from a simulation based on specific values of the heat input and of the heat transfer coefficients were perturbed with noises according to the standard deviation of the measurement procedure.
-In order to obtain the best places to read the temperature values, it was done a sensitivity study.
-This study consisted of evaluating, in several places on the workpiece, the variations on the temperatures with variations on the sought parameters: the heat source and the heat transfer coefficients.
-The sensitivity for the heat source was of the order 10^1 , and for the heat transfer coefficient on the base and for the convective coefficient was of the order 10^{-2} and 10^{-4} , respectively.
-Overall, the proposed methodology was capable of providing a satisfactory estimation for the three unknown parameters.
-For the heat source, the error was less than 0.5%, and for the heat transfer coefficient at the bottom surface it was less than 2.0%, while the error for the convective heat transfer coefficient reached 25.0%.
-The small error in the estimative of the heat source results form its greater influence on the temperature and, therefore, greater sensitivity.
+This paper considered the estimation of governing parameters of the friction stir welding (FSW) of an aluminum AA2195-T8 plate.
+The estimation was carried out by means of an optimization problem, in which the objective function corresponded to a measure of the error between the numerically-measured temperatures and the temperatures computed for each estimated value of the heat source, and the unknown heat transfer coefficients.
+The time-dependent temperature distribution on the plate was determined by the solution of the three-dimensional transient diffusion equation, which was solved by the control-volume method.
+The minimization of the objective function was accomplished with the aid of the Generalized Extremal Optimization (GEO) algorithm.
+The estimations of the heat source input in the tool shoulder, and of the heat transfer coefficients were carried out from the measurement of several temperatures located on the top surface of the plate.
+To simulate real-data measurements, the temperature inputs, obtained from a simulation based on specific values of the heat input and of the heat transfer coefficients, were perturbed with noises according to a standard deviation of the measurement procedure.
+In order to obtain the best locations of the temperature sensors, it was performed a sensitivity study.
+This study consisted of evaluating, in several places on the workpiece, the variations on the temperatures with variations on the sought parameters.
+The overall sensitivity for the heat source was of the order 10^2 , and for the heat transfer coefficient on the base and for the convective coefficient was of the order 10^1 and 10^{-1} . respectively.
+Overall, the proposed methodology was capable of providing a satisfactory estimation for the three unknown parameters, especially for the heat source.
+The small error in the estimative of the heat source results from its greater influence on the temperature field and, therefore, greater sensitivity.
+Also, these results can be considered an advance when compared to the results presented in Centeno and França (2008), which considered a higher number of sensors and smaller measurement errors.